Virtlink/refret-eclipse-testcase-generator/README.md

 ./rr-test-generator generate \
   tests/                      # input directory with the adjusted test suites --out spttests/             # output directory where the SPT tests are placed

+cd rr-test-generator/build/install/rr-test-generator-shadow/bin/
+./rr-test-generator generate
+  tests/                      # input directory with the adjusted test suites --out spttests/             # output directory where the SPT tests are placed --module spttests/          # module name prefix to use for the SPT tests
 ```